submariner-io/enhancements/submariner/centralized-control-plane.md

 // ServiceSpec defines the desired state of a Service
 // It is used to provide an agreed upon identity to a service concept that can be share
 // between clusters, independent of the cluster specific names.
 The CRD does not currently
 // exist in MCS.
-While possibly useful, it can also be present in the management overlay. type ServiceSpec struct {
+While possibly useful, it can also be present only in the management
+// overlay.
+//
+// Note: the (Import/Export) PolicyObjects are currently undefined (see discussion). type ServiceSpec struct {
    // ID is a unique (within a ClusterSet scope) identifier for the Service object.
    // Note that the CRD object name could also be used, in which case ID becomes